rajashree27/bestbuy_Clone/README.md

 - Team Work and Collaboration
 - Use of GitHub to collaborate
 - Insight into how websites are actually built
-- Bulding a website using HTML, CSS, Javascript(DOM, Local Storage)
+- Building a website using HTML, CSS, Javascript(DOM, Local Storage)
 - Added frameworks - Bootstrap
 - Javascript libraries - jQuery